-- David Giles contributed support for the CSIO support in the SD Card driver. - Ed Brindley contributed some of the code that supports the RC2014 platform. - Phil Summers contributed Forth and BASIC in ROM as well as a long list of general code enhancements. - Phillip Stevens contributed support for FreeRTOS. - Curt Mayer contributed the Linux / MacOS build process. - UNA BIOS and FDISK80 is a product of John Coffman. - FLASH4 is a product of Will Sowerbutts.
+- David Giles contributed support for the CSIO support in the SD Card driver. - Ed Brindley contributed some of the code that supports the RC2014 platform. - Phil Summers contributed Forth and BASIC in ROM, the AY-3-8910 sound driver as well as a long list of general code enhancements. - Phillip Stevens contributed support for FreeRTOS. - Curt Mayer contributed the Linux / MacOS build process. - UNA BIOS and FDISK80 are the products of John Coffman. - FLASH4 is a product of Will Sowerbutts. - CLRDIR is a product of Max Scane. - Tasty Basic is a product of Dimitri Theulings. - Dean Netherton contributed the sound driver interface and the SN76489 sound driver. - The RomWBW Disk Catalog document was produced by Mykl Orders.